mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 Another opportunity involved choice and design of game assets that allowed the expression of identity or a designed element - for example graphics, audio or a written message to appear at various stages of the game.

+The incorporation and design of game assets is taken as work on GDP for the purpose of this model.
+The core GDP involving game assets already exist in the starting template.
+- Objects as a reward incentivising player explortion
+- Objects as a hazard penalising player progress

+The starting three assets, player, hazard and reward guide  the choice of game possible themes

+Example
+Ne - comments on choice of rocket at a reward.

 Graphics in particular seemed to be driven by home cultures.
 One example is that of Sh and th using a g background graphics in 2019-03-18-th_sh -